RIP Sam Moore

 Different bridging strategies

-To sing well, we must learn to move from chest voice into head voice and be able to dance back and forth without difficulty.
+To sing well, we must learn to move from chest voice into head voice.
+We need to be able to dance back and forth without difficulty – this requires cultivation of different bridging strategies.
 To be even more precise, we must learn to transition across multiple passagio/bridges, and to tonally match the bottom to the top and vice versa.

 Although there is a particular pathway to achieve this, the exact nuances of the bridging process as felt by each singer can be a little different.
-And even within those nuanced routes, there are different strategies that are employable by even the same singer to colour the sound in different ways, whilst still being within the realm of technically correct and aesthetically beautiful singing.
-Continue reading “Different bridging strategies”
+And even within those nuanced routes, there are different bridging strategies that are employable by even the same singer to colour the sound in different ways, whilst still being within the realm of technically correct and aesthetically beautiful singing.

 What is your musical diet?
 What are you consuming?